 3. Balance your time between vendors you know, appointments, and new discoveries.

 Now you’ve made your pre-show appointments with suppliers you currently work with and the new ones you’re excited about (you matched vendors to your product trends wishlist, right?).
-Now all you have to do is allow for unexpected discoveries, those hidden product gems, and the amazing vendors you didn’t plan for (keep in mind, they might not even be mentioned on a vendor’s website or in a trade show’s online planner.
+Now all you have to do is allow for unexpected discoveries, those hidden product gems, and the amazing vendors you didn’t plan for.
+Keep in mind, they might not even be mentioned on a vendor’s website or in a trade show’s online planner.

-4. Budget properly pre-show.
+4. Budget properly.

 This year is also shaping up to the biggest it’s been in U.S retail sales in nearly 10 years — especially in certain key merchandise categories.
 Be ready.
 Spread your budget out accordingly so that you can return to your store with a strong assortment of inventory from a strong assortment of vendors.
-As you know, it’s all about buying according to trend, margin and having the right combination of staples and statements.
+As you know, it’s all about buying according to trend, margin, and the right combination of staples and statements.

 5. Get your travel sorted.
 Seriously.

 We were really tempted to make this item #1.
 More often than not, the trade show you plan on attending has partnerships with local hotels and can provide as much as 50% or more off of the going rate.
-File this under, “just get it over with.”
+File this under “just get it over with.”
 You’ll save a lot of money and then you don’t have to think about it.
-If you’re more of a home-away-from-home type, you can always book AirBnB as an affordable alternative.
+If you’re more of a home-away-from-home type, you can always book Airbnb as an affordable alternative.

-Do these five things and you’ll be able focus on actually having fun at the show you’ll be attending.
+Do these five things and you’ll be able to focus on actually having fun at the show you’ll be attending.
 That, and drink plenty of water when you get there.
 And wear comfortable shoes!